E-G-C/Nunjucksu/README.md

 ## Configuration Reference

 Configuration files can be either `.njk.yaml` or `.njk.json` format.
+File names are unrestricted—as long as they end with `.njk.yaml` or `.njk.json` they will be picked up (e.g., `myconfig1.njk.yaml`, `content-vars.njk.json`).
 These files can be placed in:

 1. **`.vscode/` directory** - Global project configuration
 2. **Directory root** - Local configuration files (`.njk.yaml` or `.njk.json`) that apply to that directory and its subdirectories